North Lombok Regency: Transportation

 Small public ferries provide passenger access between Bangsal harbour and the Gili Islands.
 These are operated by the Sea Transportation Maritime Co-operative (Koperasi Angkutan Laut Karya Bahari).
-The Koperasi is in principal a community co-operative and they operate three boat services; the Public Boat, the Shuttle boat, the Island Hopping boat and also offer (official) Charter boats.
+The Koperasi is in principle a community co-operative and they operate three boat services; the Public Boat, the Shuttle boat, the Island Hopping boat and also offer (official) Charter boats.
 The craft are principally of local design and wooden construction powered by petrol fuelled outboard engines.
 Prices are set by Kebupaten decree, the pricing of current operations is defined by Pengumuman Dinas Perhubungan Lombok Barat no.:551/662/V/dishub tanggal 26 Mei 2008.
 Informal private charter services also serve the Bangsal-Gili islands routes and inter-island traffic.

 Small high speed passenger craft such as speedboats connect the Gili Islands to Teluk Nare on the Lombok mainland immediately to the east of the Gili islands and Senggigi a little further south along the coast.
 Speedboat services are also available for local in-shore charters from Teluk Nare a little south of Bangsal and at Gili islands.
 The majority of the speedboat services are owned and operated by the local hotels and dive shops.

 Fast boat services are small high speed craft operating multiple daily scheduled high speed boat services across the Lombok Strait westward to Bali.
 The craft are of light duty construction having either fibreglass or aluminium hulls and are powered by petrol fuelled outboards.
 Significant operational and safety issues plague these vessels and the operators.

 In August 2010 the Deputy Governor of West Nusa Teggara (NTB), Ir H Badrul Munir, MM, announced plans for the government to assist development in the tourism sector in North Lombok.
 These plans, including improvements to land and sea transportation infrastructure are intended to assist with the tourist traffic going to the three Gili islands.
 Improvements are to include safety, convenience and transit time for operations of the public ferry co-operative providing the services crossing between Bangsal and Gili Trawangan.